FailAcademy/learning/adp-london/_slides/week-04/02-react-and-redux.md

 1. What's React-Redux for?
 2. Set-up Redux store, etc. in Boomtown
-3. Begin refactoring state-related code into Redux modules
+3. Refactor state-related code into Redux modules
+4. Write all of the code for adding an item from the UI of Boomtown!

 ---